 What is the Mayan Train Project?

-The Tren Maya (as it is called in Spanish) is a 950 km (1500 mile) tourist train that would connect the popular beaches of the Riviera Maya to towns, archaeological sites and many tourist destinations in the Yucatan Peninsula and beyond.
+The Tren Maya (as it is called in Spanish) is a 1500 km (932 mile) tourist train that would connect the popular beaches of the Riviera Maya to towns, archaeological sites and many tourist destinations in the Yucatan Peninsula and beyond.
 There will be 15 or 16 stations along the route.
 The project was proposed to bring jobs, development, infrastructure, and to draw tourism into the Yucatan Peninsula and nearby states.
-The Mayan Train will cost about 6 million USD and it is estimated to take 4 years to build.
+The Mayan Train will cost about 7.4 billion USD and it is estimated to take 4 years to build.
 Although sections of the route can be opened when finished.

 What sounds like an exciting way to tour the culturally rich area, also has its doubters as to the possible environmental damage among some of the controversial topics.
 Lets delve deeper into the details of this project.